haideralsh/go-fts/README.md

-# A mini, toy, full-text search engine built with go for learning
+# A mini, toy, full-text search engine built with go for learning purposes

 Loads XML files and processes them to create an reverse index.